-The main fundraiser for the group will be held Rodeo weekend when they will sponsor the sno-cone stand all three nights of call as soon as possible.
+juice sale at the breakfast Saturday morning.
+They will also be in charge of the Dunking Booth. call as soon as possible.

 Anyone that wishes to help in anyway please call Kathie Thompson 632-4591 or contact Laura Deaton.
-If you would like to volunteer to sit on the Dunking Booth, please contact Judy McCuller at Guaranty Bank at
+If you would like Booth, please contact Judy McCuller at Guaranty Bank at out the Hinson Cemetery.